Apple bumps up the horsepower on new iMacs

-They'll include a 7th generation Intel core processor known as Kaby Lake at up to 4.2 GHz with up to 4.5 GHz, Apple said Monday at WWDC in San Jose.
+They'll include a 7th generation Intel core processor known as Kaby Lake clocked between 4.2 GHz with up to 4.5 GHz, Apple said Monday at WWDC in San Jose.

+Both the 21-inch and 27-inch models will get two USB-C connectors with Thunderbolt 3.
+All 27-inch models along with some of the higher-end 21.5 inch iMacs will get a Fusion Drive.
+Plus, Apple is offering a solid-state drive option that will promise even faster speeds.

-John Ternus, VP of hardware engineering, said the new iMac displays will be 43 percent brighter at 500 nits and be capable of showing one billion colors.
+John Ternus, VP of hardware engineering, said the new iMac displays will be 43 percent brighter than previous models at 500 nits and be capable of showing one billion colors.

 "We're investing heavily in graphics software tech.
 We're also investing in graphics hardware," Ternus said.

-Intel Iris Plus Graphics for entry-level iMacs means performance will be up to 80 percent faster than the previous generation.
+The entry-level iMac computers will include Intel's Iris Plus Graphics, which will give those machines up to 80 percent better graphics performance than previous models.

 These new, more powerful iMacs represent Apple making good on a vow to introduce PCs that cater to the professional market.

 While PC sales, including notebooks, have been on the decline, Apple shipped about 3.4 million Macs in the first quarter of the year, which made for a 15.4 percent increase from the previous year, according to a May report from TrendForce.
-TrendForce also expects this update to the MacBook could result in 10 percent growth from the previous quarter for MacBook shipments.
 Apple's computer line still accounts for about 10 percent to 15 percent of its quarterly sales.

-These iMacs and MacBooks are available in Apple Stores starting June 7, and available to order online Monday.
+The new iMac desktops and MacBook laptops are available in Apple Stores starting June 7, and available to order online Monday.

 This is a developing story.
 Follow our WWDC live blog for real-time coverage.